gonzofish/ground-up/01-introduction.md

 ### <a name="git-unknown"></a>If You're Not Familiar with Git

-Even if you don't know Git, GitHub makes it easy to use features of Git to browse coe.
+Even if you don't know Git, GitHub makes it easy to use features of Git to browse code.
 Let's dive into this!
 Here's the top of a GitHub page:

 ![The top of GitHub](images/01-introduction/github-top.png)